KatjaGlassConsulting/fork-openstudybuilder-description/docs/info_events.md

 23 October  2025 | PHUSE SDE Copenhagen, Denmark | Planned
 16-19 November 2025 | PHUSE EU Connect - Hamburg, Germany | Scheduled
 15-17 March 2026 | ADCM - Berlin, Germany | Planned

-## CDISC GUF 2025

-(24 June 2025, Paris, France)

-We will be at the French CDISC User Forum in Paris.
-Nicolas will talk about the CDISC 360i project and the progress.

-You can register for the event [here](https://www.eventbrite.com/e/cdisc-guf-2025-tickets-1370572532339){target=_blank}.

 ## Community Meeting (virtual)